Pixel Code

 Reasons Why Your Prayers Aren’t Answered

+Reflecting on possible reasons can provide valuable insights and help us align our intentions more closely with faith, patience, and humility.
+Understanding these factors can renew our perspective, offering hope and strength in our journey of prayer and devotion.
 Frustrating isn’t it?
 You pray and you pray.
-You make long duas and just pour your heart out.
+You make long prayers and just pour your heart out.
 So, You beg and you plead to Allah to give you something or remove some harm from you.

 But no matter how hard you supplicate, your duas just don’t seem to get answered.
 And you have no idea why.